isimluk/falcon-container-scc/README.md

 >
 > If a matching set of constraints is found, then the pod is accepted.
 If the request cannot be matched to an SCC, the pod is rejected.
 A pod must validate every field against the SCC.

-After the pod is successfully accepted by SCC, following command can be used to see which particular SCC approved the given pod

-    kubectl get pods my-test-pod-cddc6b8fd-pw4nn -o yaml | grep openshift.io/scc:

 # Enabling Falcon Container operations

 Prior to the deployment of Falcon Container to OpenShift Container Platform, please make sure that SCC (SecurityContextConstraints)